regindex/finite-automata-partition-refinement/README.md

 ### Description

-This is a tool to sort Wheeler NFAs and input consistent DFAs using the partition refinement algorithm.
+This is a tool to sort Wheeler NFAs and prune input consistent automata using the partition refinement algorithm.

 ### Requirements